DreamOfTheRedChamber/system-design-interviews/APIDesign.md

 	- The second is to give tokens to the consumer that allow the API to track the position they arrived at after the last request and what the next page should look like.

+## Describe an API
+### OpenAPI specification

+## Endpoint naming conventions
+* Use all lowercase, hyphenated endpoints such as /api/verification-tokens.
+This increases URL "hackability", which is the ability to manually go in and modify the URL by hand.
+You can pick any naming scheme you like, as long as you're consistent about it.
+* Use a noun or two to describe the resource, such as users, products, or verification-tokens.
+* Always describe resources in plural: /api/users rather than /api/user.
+This makes the API more semantic.
+	- Collection resource: /users
+	- Instance resource: /users/007

 #### Scaling REST web services
 ##### Keeping service machine stateless
 ###### Benefits